Mubin Sheppard: Early life

-Mervyn Sheppard was born in Ireland on June 21, 1905.
-He received his early education at Marlborough College before continuing on to Cambridge University.
+Mervyn Sheppard was born in Ireland on June 21, 1905 to a Christian family, was raised in England.
+He received his early education at Marlborough College before continuing on to Magdalene College, Cambridge, a constituent college of the Cambridge University.
 He joined the Malayan Civil Services (MCS) in 1928, a year after passing his qualification exam in London.
 During his time there, he developed a strong attachment to the country and its people.
 He married Rosemary Oakeley in Singapore's St Andrew's Cathedral on 27 January 1939.
 Lavender, their daughter and his only child, was born in October 1941.
 Their union lasted until their deaths.

 World War II

 From 1941 to 1942, he served as a Company Commander in the 1st Battalion, Federated Malay States Volunteer Force (FMSVF), earning the rank of captain and becoming a prisoner of war during WWII.
 In 1945, he retired as a major from the FMSVF.

 Post-WWII

 He chose to remain in the civil service until his total retirement in 1963.
-He converted to Islam in 1957, adopting the name Abdul Mubin Sheppard and performing the Hajj.
+He founded the Malayan Film Unit in 1946, the predecessor of the now Filem Negara Malaysia.
+He converted to Islam in 1957, adopting the name Abdul Mubin Sheppard and performing the Hajj in 1960.

-In 1957, he was appointed as the first Keeper of Public Records, an office that would eventually become the Arkib Negara, or National Archives.
-One year later, he became the first director of the then-Federation of Malaya's own national museum, where he assembled a team tasked with retrieving Malayan artefacts from cities such as Lisbon and London to be displayed there.
+In 1958, he was appointed as the first Keeper of Public Records, an office that would eventually become the Arkib Negara, or National Archives.
+He was also granted Malayan citizenship on 15 January of the same year.

-He also a founder of Malayan Film Unit (now known as Filem Negara Malaysia) when it was established in 1946.
+In 1959, he became the first director of the then-Federation of Malaya's own national museum, where he assembled a team tasked with retrieving Malayan artefacts from cities such as Lisbon and London to be displayed there.
+Mubin commissioned British artist Waveney Jenkins to make a bas relief of the legendary warrior Hang Tuah for permanent display in the National Museum in 1962.